lphan/ML-Practices/18_Covid-19/README.md

 ANSWERING THE AD-HOC QUESTIONS via DESCRIPTIVE DATA ANALYTICS "How many, when, where and what happened?"

-that keep tracking the COVID-19 Events Progress
+by tracking the COVID-19 Events Progress

-Update by Day, Weeks in the countries: CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA and in the World.
+Update by Day, Weeks, etc. in the countries: CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA and in the World.

 See files:
 > 18_Covid-19.ipynb: ipython notebook file contains information about the progress of covid-19 outbreak in the countries CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day.